Analysts project big increase to Social Security payments in 2023 — but there might be a downside

-(NewsNation) — With inflation at a 40-year high, there may be one small bright spot for millions of Americans in the form of a massive increase in Social Security payments.
+(NewsNation) — With inflation at a 40-year high, there might be one small bright spot for millions of Americans in the form of a massive increase in Social Security payments.

 Social Security beneficiaries could see a 10.5% increase in their payments in 2023, driven by rising inflation, according to a new estimate.